Exporting to Spain: tax regime and benefits | Octagona Srl

 A reduced rate of 15% applies to small companies (with profits up to 10 million euros) and new companies for the first two years of profits.
 Companies operating in the hydrocarbon sector are taxed at 30%.

-Non-resident companies that earn income in Spain without a permanent establishment are taxed at 19% if resident in the EU or EEA, and at 24% for other jurisdictions.
+Nonresident companies receiving income in Spain without a permanent establishment are taxed at 19% if resident in the EU or EEA, and at 24% for other jurisdictions.
 Capital gains are taxed at 19%.
-If they operate through a permanent establishment, the rate is 25%, while for the hydrocarbons sector it is 35%.
-Remittances from branches to the parent company are subject to an additional tax of 19%, except for specific exceptions.
+If they operate through a permanent establishment, the rate is 25%, and for the hydrocarbon sector it is 35%.
+Remittances from subsidiaries to the parent company are subject to an additional tax of 19%, with specific exceptions.

-Octagona, with its expertise ininternationalization and business strategies, can guide Italian companies that wish to export to Spain, optimizing their activities to penetrate the Spanish market.
-By analyzing in depth the tax scenario of the country to which the export is directed, we offer personalized advice that helps companies take full advantage of the available tax benefits and reduce operating expenses, ensuring a more efficient and advantageous management of their international activities.
+Octagona, with its expertise in the’internationalization and business strategies, can guide Italian companies wishing to export to Spain, optimizing their activities to penetrate the Spanish market.
+By thoroughly analyzing the tax scenario of the export recipient country, we offer customized consultations that help companies take full advantage of available tax benefits and reduce operating expenses, ensuring a more efficient and profitable management of their international activities.

 Contact us for any information.